 Finally, make sure work, personal projects and recreation all have equal priority in your mind.
-One way to do this is to use a task manager like Omnifocus16, Things17 or Wunderlist18 to keep all your tasks in one place.
+One way to do this is to use a task manager like Omnifocus, Things, or todo.vu to keep all your tasks in one place.
 Often we have a task list for our work but not for other aspects of our life.
-This means that work is always prioritised over other activities.
-It is just as important to have a task to “finish that book” you are reading as “debug IE7”.
+This means that work is always prioritized over other activities.
+It is just as important to have a task to “finish that book” you are reading as “debug IE7.”
 Providing structure won’t just help with your side projects.
 It will also help with your sanity.

 Remember, the goal here is to have fun on side projects, broaden your horizon with outside activities and recharge with downtime.
 You therefore must be vigilant in keeping the balance and ensure that all these competing priorities don’t drain you.